-Mouth cancer: symptoms, risk factors and early detection methods
+Mouth cancer: Symptoms, risk factors and early detection methods

 Mouth cancer, sometimes called oral cancer, can affect the lips, tongue, cheeks and throat.
 Every year in the UK, there are 4,000 new cases of mouth cancer identified and 1,700 deaths.
 Mouth cancer is particularly associated with people over 40 who smoke and/or drink alcohol.
 However, younger people can also fall victim to the disease.